-- You receive emergency medical care. - You receive covered services that are not reasonably available from a preferred provider (see "covered provider" in Part 2 of this Subscriber Certificate) and you had prior approval from Blue Cross and Blue Shield to obtain these covered services.
-Or, you receive covered services from a covered provider before a preferred network is established for that type of provider. - You are traveling outside of Massachusetts and you receive covered services from a type of covered provider for which the local Blue Cross and/or Blue Shield Plan has not, in the opinion of Blue Cross and Blue Shield, established an adequate PPO health care network.

-- You receive medically necessary covered services while you are at a preferred hospital or other preferred facility and you do not have a reasonable opportunity to choose to have your covered services furnished by a preferred provider.
+- You receive services to diagnose or treat the 2019 novel coronavirus disease (COVID-19).
+See Part 5, "COVID-19 Testing and Treatment" for your coverage for these services. - You receive covered services that are not reasonably available from a preferred provider (see "covered provider" in Part 2 of this Subscriber Certificate) and you had prior approval from Blue Cross and Blue Shield to obtain these covered services.
+Or, you receive covered services from a covered provider before a preferred network is established for that type of provider. - You are traveling outside of Massachusetts and you receive covered services from a type of covered provider for which the local Blue Cross and/or Blue Shield Plan has not, in the opinion of Blue Cross and Blue Shield, established an adequate PPO health care network. - You receive medically necessary covered services while you are at a preferred hospital or other preferred facility and you do not have a reasonable opportunity to choose to have your covered services furnished by a preferred provider.
 For example, you receive covered services from a non-preferred hospital-based anesthetist, pathologist, or radiologist while you are at a preferred hospital. - You are a member who is in the second or third trimester of pregnancy and your health care provider is involuntarily disenrolled from your health care network for a reason other than a quality-related reason or fraud.
 In this case, this health plan will provide coverage for covered services you get from that health care provider for your pregnancy up through the first postnatal visit. - You are a member with a terminal illness and your health care provider is involuntarily disenrolled from your health care network for a reason other than a quality-related reason or fraud.
 In this case, this health plan will provide coverage for covered services you get from that health care provider for the terminal illness.
 (This coverage is continued only when the terminally ill member is expected to live six months or less as determined by a physician.) - You are a newly enrolled group member who is having an ongoing course of treatment from a physician (or a primary care provider that is a nurse practitioner or physician assistant) who does not participate in your health care network, and your group only offers its employees a choice of health insurance plans in which your physician (or your primary care provider that is a nurse practitioner or physician assistant) does not participate as a covered provider.
 In this case, this health plan will provide coverage for covered services you get from that health care provider up to 30 days from your effective date or, for a member who is in the second or third trimester of pregnancy, up through the first postnatal visit or, for a member with a terminal illness, until the member's death.
-(For a member with a terminal illness, until the member's death.
-(For a member with a terminal illness, and the member is expected to live six months or less as determined by a physician.)
+(For a member with a terminal illness, this coverage is provided only when the member is expected to live six months or less as determined by a physician.)